 Most fine china is dishwasher-, microwave-, and oven-safe unless the manufacturer indicates otherwise.
 China that has a gold, silver, or platinum border should not be microwaved and lemon- or citrus-scented detergent might damage metal accents.

-Porcelain often has a more upscale look, lending itself to more formal dining occasions, but it also can be used every day to make any meal a little more elegant.
+Porcelain often has an upscale look, lending itself to more formal dining occasions, but it also can be used every day to make any meal a little more elegant.
 Brands to look for include Lenox, Noritake, and Villeroy & Boch.

 Bone ash (which is made from animal bones) is combined with porcelain clay and fired at a slightly lower temperature than porcelain to produce a material that is very lightweight, translucent, and delicate in feel, with a milky appearance.

-Despite its fragile appearance, this is actually the strongest and most durable ceramic dinnerware.
-Most bone china is dishwasher safe and, unless it has metallic banding, it can go in the microwave and oven as well.
+Despite its fragile presentation, bone china is actually the strongest and most durable ceramic dinnerware.
+Most bone china is dishwasher safe and, unless it has metallic banding, can go in the microwave and oven as well.
 Bone china, as with porcelain, can be used daily or reserved for a more formal dining occasion.
 Brands to look for include Royal Doulton, Wedgewood, and Mikasa.

 Vitrified glass is glass, usually opaque in the case of dinnerware, that has been fired at an ultra-high temperature so that it is nonporous and extremely durable.
 The best-known vitrified glass dinnerware is Corelle, which is a proprietary glass laminate that is virtually indestructible—it will not break or chip even when dropped onto a hard floor.

-Vitrified glass is safe to use in the dishwasher and microwave and is ideal for children or outdoor use because of its durability.
+Vitrified glass is safe to use in the dishwasher and microwave.
 Look at the Corelle brand for a wide variety of vitrified glass dinnerware.